Quintoneee/azure-network-protocols/README.md

   <img src="https://i.imgur.com/Nf4olHq.jpeg" height="50%" width="50%" alt="Inbound rule"/> <img src="https://i.imgur.com/9vxLTkO.jpeg" height="60%" width="60%" alt="Inbound rule"/>
 </p>
 <p>
-  Observing the ping and the traffic , you can see the request timed out on the command line in powershell since the inbound rule was denied.
-In wireshark you'll notice that between both VMs private address theres only a request.
-Because we changed the rule, there won't be a reply and request with the traffic.
+  Observing the ping and the traffic, you can see the request timed out on the command line in PowerShell since the inbound rule was denied.
+In Wireshark, you'll notice that between the VMs' private addresses, there's only a request.
+Because we changed the rule, there won't be a reply or request with the traffic.
 Denying any traffic for the ICMP protocol.
 </p>
 <br />